 A screen is coated with photo sensitive emulsion and allowed to dry.
-The stencil is made by placing a "film positive" (i.e. your design printed onto a transparency, or hand drawn onto draftfilm/polydraw using plumtree opaque) on the treated screen, which is then exposed to UV light.
+The stencil is made by placing a “film positive” (i.e. your design printed onto a transparency, or hand drawn onto draft film / polydraw using a permanent opaque marker) on the treated screen, which is then exposed to UV light.
 Where the light is blocked, which will be your design, the emulsion remains water-soluble and will wash away.
 The remaining emulsion will have been hardened by the light and act as the stencil (or resist) and the image is printed through the area left clear.

 - Thoroughly degrease the mesh using Mesh Prep Gel.